tkeel-io/cli/README.md

 ℹ️  Plugin<plugins>  is registered.
 ℹ️  Plugin<keel>  is registered.
 ℹ️  Plugin<auth>  is registered.
 ✅  Success! tKeel Platform has been installed to namespace keel-system.
-To verify, run `tkeel plugin list -k' in your terminal.
+To verify, run `tk plugin list -k' in your terminal.
 To get started, go here: https://tkeel.io/keel-getting-started
 ```

 ### Uninstall tKeel on Kubernetes